How to Increase Your Gut Brain Connection Through Diet

 Of note for you and me, inflammation is implicated in just about every other chronic disease, including heart disease, diabetes and autoimmune conditions.

-Stress directly affects movements and contractions in your gut and GI (gastrointestinal) tract.
+Stress also directly affects movements and contractions in your gut and GI (gastrointestinal) tract.

-Your gut works with your brain psychology to influence these movements.
+Your gut works with your psychology to influence these movements.

 Interestingly, people with GI conditions like crohn’s or colitis are more sensitive to pain.
-This is because their brains are hyper-aware of all signals coming from their gut.
+This is because their systems are hyper-aware of all signals coming from their gut.

 In other words, stress can make your pain feel worse.

-The good news is that you can treat GI conditions and improve your gut health by using techniques for anxiety and depression.
+The good news is that you can treat GI conditions and improve your well being by using techniques for anxiety and depression.

-The gut-brain connection can help us rebuild our gut health.
+The gut brain axis can help us rebuild our GI tract.
 It starts with managing your stress.

 Probiotics are good bacteria already living in your large intestine.
 They feed on prebiotics to flourish and grow.